weivayn/thisiswei/content/posts/2017-11-12-special-day.md

 tags: ["special day","sushi","tea service","dessert","lunch"]
 ---

 Today was a special day!
 We decided to celebrate it by visiting a bunch of places in NYC.
+Even though we did not end up going to [Two Little Red Hens](http://www.yelp.com/biz/two-little-red-hens-new-york-4?hrid=vYyFc9rWneRGCZCsmM73cA), I enjoyed it very much!

 **[SUGARFISH](https://www.yelp.com/biz/sugarfish-by-sushi-nozawa-new-york?hrid=mbQTLQD8fwZlpO8yvIxm1g)** has been a popular sushi spot in the west coast.
 I was very glad that SUGARFISH opened its NYC location.
 We came here for celebrating a special day.
 I ordered the trust me lite, which included organic edamame, tuna sashimi, albacore sushi (1-pc), salmon sushi (1-pc), Nozawa-style shrimp sushi (1-pc) and toro Hand Roll.
 The amount was just right.
 I wanted to save the space for dessert.
 My husband ordered the Nozawa trust me, which came with organic edamame, tuna sashimi, albacore sushi (2-pc), salmon sushi (2-pc), yellowtail sushi (2-pc), snapper* sushi (1-pc), sea bass sushi (1-pc), toro hand roll, blue crab hand roll and sweet shrimp sushi (2-pc).
 He also ordered a side of toro.
 Everything was super fresh and tasty.
 No wonder the wait was long at all its locations.